 - The FAWCO Millennium Goal Treated Malaria Net Project

 - Science equipment for a new school in Ribralta, Bolivia

 - Estancia Fraternidad in Oaxaca, Mexico

 - El Maestro En Casa, a literacy program broadcast by Radio San Miguel in the Amazon region of northern Bolivia.

-To make a contribution to the FAUSA Philanthropy Program, click here.
-For more information regarding FAUSA Philanthropy, contact Philanthropy Chair, Marilee Watts.
+You can also donate to the FAUSA Philanthropy Program, through PayPal or credit card payment, on this page.
+For more information regarding FAUSA Philanthropy, contact Director of Philanthropy, Marilee Watts.

 Making A Difference

 A Note from the Director of Philanthropy